secondspass/power_outages_medically_vulnerable_populations/README.md

 This README will guide you through the stages of this project, and by the end we will have explored data about power outages, how weather affects energy access, charted populations that are dependent on medical equipment who are especially reliant on energy access.
 We will come away with skills to explore data using Python and Pandas, and identified correlations both using visual plots and statistical tests.

+We encourage you to ask any and all questions you have to the project lead and to the peer mentors.
+They're here to help!

 ## Teeing up the Problem

 In June of 2016, a heatwave swept across the SW United States, causing severe loads on the power grid, and leading to large number of power outages across several counties.
 We are going to be exploring correlations between temperature and power outages, and the level of exposure these effects have on medically vulnerable populations.